recurve-methods/flexvalue/README.rst

 For users who would like to instead download .csv files or who would like to directly explore these data see this `notebook <https://colab.research.google.com/github/recurve-methods/flexvalue/blob/master/notebooks/colab_database_explorer.ipynb>`_.

-For those looking to learn more about how to use this library locally or via the pyton library, the following `tutorial <https://nbviewer.jupyter.org/github/recurve-methods/flexvalue/blob/main/notebooks/tutorial.ipynb>`_.
+For those looking to learn more about how to use this library locally or via the python library, the following `tutorial <https://nbviewer.jupyter.org/github/recurve-methods/flexvalue/blob/main/notebooks/tutorial.ipynb>`_.

 Avoided Cost Data
 #################